Logo ConnectingTheDots

 Let’s start at the beginning.
 What is product data?

-As the word data suggests, this concerns product-specific data, such as: brand, dimensions, color, weight, size, etc. Data that is an indispensable part of the product and for the end user, the customer.
-This product data supports the customer in his or her search for the perfect product and can be very easily collected in a PIM system.
+As the word data suggests, this concerns product-specific data, such as: brand, dimensions, colour, weight, size, etc. Data that is an indispensable part of the product and for the end user, the customer.
+This product data supports the customer in his or her search for the perfect product and can be collected very easily in a PIM system.

-As an example, we take an online store that sells women's clothing.
-It is extremely important for this webshop that the product data is in good order.
-If the customer is looking for a blue jacket size M, she wants to end up with a selection of blue jackets in size M. Due to a lack of correct product data (or lack of correct design and structure), a red jacket size M or a blue jacket appears size XL, then the search query is not relevant for this customer and there is a good chance that she will leave the webshop somewhere in the process.
-To understand this process, we first explain what SEO means.
+As an example, we will take a webshop that sells women's clothing.
+For this webshop, it is extremely important that the product data is in order.
+If the customer searches for a blue jacket size M, she wants to end up with a selection of blue jackets in size M. If, due to a lack of correct product data (or a lack of correct layout and structure), a red jacket size M or a blue jacket size XL appears, the search query is not relevant for this customer and there is a good chance that she will leave the webshop somewhere in the process.
+To understand this process properly, we will first explain what SEO entails.

-Reading tip: If you are interested in the relationship between product information and online findability, we have a nice blog for you!
+Reading tip: If you are interested in the relationship between product information and online findability, we have another nice blog for you!

-“What's the best place to hide a dead body?”
-No one ever goes to the second page of Google...
-How often do you click through to the search results on page 2, 3 or 4?
-Probably the answer to this question is almost never.
-It is all the more important to ensure that your website or webshop scores as well as possible in the search engine.
-There are several ways to achieve this.
-In this blog I mainly focus on product data and its importance for organic findability.
-I will not consider the other (at least as important) parts of an SEO strategy, such as technical optimization, in this blog.
+“Where is the best place to hide a dead body?”
+The second page of Google, no one ever goes there… How often do you click through to the search results on page 2, 3 or 4?
+The answer to this question is probably almost never.
+All the more important to ensure that your website or webshop scores as well as possible in the search engine.
+There are various ways to achieve this.
+In this blog I will focus mainly on the product data and its importance for organic findability.
+The other (at least as important) components of an SEO strategy, such as technical optimization, will not be discussed in this blog.

 What is SEO?

 SEO stands for Search Engine Optimization, search engine optimization in Dutch.
-Search engine optimization includes all the activities you do to ultimately ensure that your website ranks as high as possible in the organic search results (also called free results) of the search engines.
-In the Netherlands we talk about Google in about 94% of the cases, but there are also search engines such as Bing and DuckDuckGo.
+Search engine optimization includes all activities that you do to ultimately ensure that your website is placed as high as possible in the organic search results (also called free results) of the search engines.
+In the Netherlands, we are talking about Google in about 94% of the cases, but there are also search engines such as Bing and DuckDuckGo.

-There are then about 200 factors that determine how you are ranked, but there are only a few people within Google who know all these factors.
+There are then another 200 factors that determine how you are ranked, but there are only a few people within Google who know all of these factors.
 Unfortunately, this will never be known to the rest of the world.
-What we do know is that all these factors can be divided into three main categories:
+What we do know is that all of these factors can be grouped into three main categories:

 • Technology